 Final Thoughts

-Understanding the opposite of "spoil" is more than just a vocabulary lesson—it's about grasping nuances in meaning across different situations.
-Whether you’re talking about food, children, or possessions, selecting the appropriate antonym ensures your message hits the mark.
+Understanding the opposite of “spoil” is more than just a vocabulary lesson—it’s about learning how meaning changes with context.
+A single word can carry different shades depending on whether you’re talking about food, relationships, children, or valuable possessions.
+That’s why identifying the right antonym matters so much.